 Online therapy is a research-backed method of care that may help individuals address varied mental health-related concerns and life challenges.
 For millions of clients, it provides an accessible, convenient way of connecting with a licensed therapist.

-Although the subscription plan may be shown through the weekly price, BetterHelp does not bill you every week and instead bills once a month on 4-week cycles.
-Full service includes back-and-forth messaging with your therapist, entry to group-based discussions, an online digital journal, and the option of having a weekly live session.
+Although the subscription plan may be shown through the weekly price, BetterHelp does not bill you every week and instead bills for the therapy costs once a month on 4-week cycles.
+Full mental health services include back-and-forth messaging with your therapist, entry to group-based discussions, an online digital journal, and the option of having a weekly live session.

-When you sign up for a BetterHelp subscription, your account will not be charged for the first 4-week billing cycle until you’re matched with a licensed therapist.
+When you sign up for a BetterHelp subscription, your account will not be charged for the first 4-week billing cycle until you’re matched with a licensed therapist, but it's important to note that BetterHelp pricing can vary based on your specific needs and subscription plan.
 BetterHelp offers convenient payment options, allowing you to connect your PayPal account or use a credit card.
 The platform also offers financial aid and reduced cost to those who qualify.

 BetterHelp provides an array of benefits for those who utilize the platform.
 With your BetterHelp subscription, you can participate in therapy with a licensed mental health professional remotely through video, voice, or in-app messaging sessions.